svin24/svin24.github.io/content/blog/The-next-chat-app.md

 between themselves &mdash; but not with you.
 Users should also be able to establish a pseudonymous identity, or wear multiple identities.
-You need to provide (1) a strong guarantee of consistent identity from session to session, (2) without sharing that guarantee with your servers, and (3) offering the ability to able to change to a new identity at will.
-The full implications of anonymity are a complex issue which is out of scope for this article, but for now it suffices to say that you should at refrain from asking for the user's phone number.
+You need to provide (1) a strong guarantee of consistent identity from session to session, (2) without sharing that guarantee with your servers, and (3) offer the ability to able to change to a new identity at will.
+The full implications of anonymity are a complex issue which is out of scope for this article, but for now it suffices to say that you should at least refrain from asking for the user's phone number.

 Finally, it needs to be **robust, reliable, and performant**.
 Focus on the
 basics: delivering messages quickly and reliably.
 The first thing you need to